-Very often huge banks, which operate in some countries in different time and currency zones issue notes acting through its foreign branches in another country for certain legal (for instance tax), administrative and regulatory reasons, including (without limitation) to facilitate timely access to funding markets.
-In these cases interest payments maybe subject to applicable tax laws and regulations of the country of a branch location.
+Very often large banks, which operate in some countries across different time and currency zones issue notes acting through their foreign branches in another country for certain legal (for instance tax), administrative and regulatory reasons, including (without limitation) to facilitate timely access to funding markets.
+In these cases interest payments may be subject to applicable local tax laws and regulations of the country of a branch location.

 Bank of China, which is regulated by the People’s Bank of China has got branches in European, Asian and American financial centres to fund its foreign currency needs in EUR, USD, JPY needs.
 Another example is Credit Suisse AG acting through its London branch.

 full data on over 700 000 bonds, stocks & ETFs; powerful bond screener; over 350 pricing sources among stock exchanges & OTC market; ratings & financial reports; user-friendly interface; available anywhere via Website, Excel Add-in and Mobile app.Register